-Model Based Metrics (MBM) rely on mathematical models to specify a targeted suite of IP diagnostic tests, designed to assess whether common transport protocols can be expected to meet a predetermined performance target over an Internet path.
-Each test in the Targeted Diagnostic Suite (TDS) measures some aspect of IP packet transfer that is required to meet the Target Transport Performance.
-For example a TDS may have separate diagnostic tests to verify that there is: sufficient IP capacity (rate); sufficient queue space to deliver typical transport bursts; and that the background packet loss ratio is small enough not to interfere with congestion control.
-Unlike other metrics which yield measures of network properties, Model Based Metrics nominally yield pass/fail evaluations of the ability of standard transport protocols to meet a specific performance objective over some network path.
+Model Based Metrics (MBM) rely on mathematical models to specify a Targeted Suite of IP Diagnostic tests, designed to assess whether common transport protocols can be expected to meet a predetermined Target Transport Performance over an Internet path.
+This note describes the modeling framework to derive the test parameters for accessing an Internet path's ability to support a predetermined Bulk Transport Capacity.

+Each test in the Targeted IP Diagnostic Suite (TIDS) measures some aspect of IP packet transfer needed to meet the Target Transport Performance.
+For Bulk Transport Capacity the TIDS includes IP diagnostic tests to verify that there is: sufficient IP capacity (data rate); sufficient queue space at bottlenecks to absorb and deliver typical transport bursts; and that the background packet loss ratio is low enough not to interfere with congestion control; and other properties described below.
+Unlike typical IPPM metrics which yield measures of network properties, Model Based Metrics nominally yield pass/fail evaluations of the ability of standard transport protocols to meet the specific performance objective over some network path.